-1. Cover up exposed skin: SLIP on clothing that covers as much skin as possible while still being safe and comfortable.
+1. Cover up exposed skin: SLIP on clothing designed for athletes that covers as much skin as possible while still being safe and comfortable.
 Instead of mesh, choose UPF50 Lycra cycling gear or clothing with a tight weave to help block UV.

 3. Protect your face, neck and ears: SLAP on a helmet attachment to help shade the face, neck and ears.
 It will also help with sun glare.
-Take a wide-brimmed, bucket or legionnaire hat to put on during rest breaks off the bike.
-Choose a design that will crumple easily and fit into your back pack
+Take a broad-brim, bucket or legionnaire hat to put on during rest breaks off the bike.
+Choose a design that will crumple easily and fit into your back pack.

-SLIDE ON SUNGLASSES: to help protect your eyes from UV and sun glare.
+5. Protect your eyes: SLIDE on sunglasses to help protect your eyes from UV and sun glare.
 They can also help protect your eyes from wind, dust, grit and bugs.
-For best protection, choose a wrap-around style that meet the Australian Standard (AS/NZS 1067).
+For best protection, choose a wrap-around style that meets the Australian Standard (AS/NZS 1067).
 There also UV-protective glasses made specifically for cycling which are designed to cover more of your face and help with peripheral vision.